apptainer/apptainer-userdocs/checkpoint.rst

 In addition to these requirements, the {Project} integration with DMTCP requires that either:

--  The DMTCP required binaries are within the user ``PATH`` and libraries are within the ``ldconfig`` cache.
+-  The binaries and libraries required by DMTCP are within the user ``PATH`` and the ``ldconfig`` cache respectively.
 -  The ``dmtcp-conf.yaml`` configuration file has been modified to contain the absolute paths of the listed binaries and libraries.

 At time of release, the list of libraries and binaries in this configuration is appropriate for the latest master branch of DMTCP.
 It can be modified by the system administrator to add additional libraries if necessary.
-See the admin guide for more details.
+See the `admin guide <{admindocs}/configfiles.html#dmtcp-conf-yaml>` for more details.

 DMTCP Installation
 ==================